raphw/byte-buddy/README.md

 ```

 On these commands, Byte Buddy is cloned from GitHub and built on your machine.
 Further build options are listed in the
 root POM file.
+Byte Buddy can be built with any JDK of at least version 6.
+It is however recommended to use a JDK of
+at least version 8 as the builds for version 6 and 7 require the usage of unencrypted HTTP.
+Its support is only meant
+for running tests against this JDK version and can expose you to man-in-the-middle attacks.
+Therefore, these builds
+should be avoided.
 Byte Buddy is currently tested for versions 6 and upwards of the JDK on CI servers.

 Please use GitHub's [issue tracker](https://github.com/raphw/byte-buddy/issues) for reporting bugs.
 When committing
 code, please provide test cases that prove the functionality of your features or that demonstrate a bug fix.